Durenlab/UnpairReg/README.md

 ```
 Output:

-The output including TG_prediction and cis_regulate, which represent the predicted gene expression and the cis-regulatory network.
+The output includes TG_prediction and cis_regulate, which represent the predicted gene expression and the cis-regulatory network.

 **Requirements**